eliasrez/sentiment-analysis-summary/README.md

 - Summarize reviews in **batches** to avoid token limits (`MovieSummarizer`)
 - Combine both: get **positive-only** or **negative-only** summaries (sentiment-aware summarization)

+Note: This project also uses UV package manager from Astral
 ---

 ## ⚙️ Installation